-- 7.3.1 Undertakes to take part in a minimum of 7 nominated rallies including two outside Europe with one, two or more World Rally cars of the same make. - 7.3.2 Will be eligible to score Manufacturer's points only if cars of the same homologation are used as those of a Manufacturer under Art.
+- 7.3.1 Undertakes to take part in a minimum of 7 nominated rallies including one outside Europe with one, two or more World Rally cars of the same make. - 7.3.2 Will be eligible to score Manufacturers' points only if cars of the same homologation are used as those of a Manufacturer under Art.
 7.2 or as a new Manufacturer under Art.
 4.1.2. - 7.3.3 Wishing to score points in the Championship may register at any time before the closing of entries of the 5th event of the Championship, using a registration form available from the FIA.
 Points will accrue only from those events nominated following registration. - 7.3.4 Which wishes to score points may do so provided such events are nominated at the time of registration. - 7.3.5 Will be awarded points according to Art.
 5.4 of these regulations.
 For any one WRC Team, a maximum of 2 nominated drivers (see Art.
-7.3.8) will score points according to their relative position.
+7.3.8) will score points according to their relative position. - 7.3.6 Must pay the registration fee of €21,420 for one car or €42,840 for two cars in order to score Manufacturers' points, irrespective of the number of the events entered. - 7.3.7 Must give the name of the entrant at the time of the registration.
+When entering two cars, this name must be the same for both cars.

-- 7.3.6 Must pay the registration fee of 21,000 € for one car or 42,000 € for two cars in order to score Manufacturers points, irrespective of the number of the events entered. - 7.3.7 Must give the name of the entrant at the time of the registration.
-When entering two cars, this name must be the same for both cars. - 7.3.8 Must inform the FIA of the names of the driver/s of either the one or two cars nominated for the purpose of scoring points before the closing date of entries of the rally concerned. - 7.3.9 Which does not take part in a Championship event it has nominated will be fined the amount of the registration fee and must pay each nominated event organiser the due entry fee per event missed and will be excluded from the classification of the Championship.
+- 7.3.8 Must inform the FIA of the names of the driver(s) of either the one or two cars nominated, according to whether one or two cars have been entered in the Championship, for the purpose of scoring points before the closing date of entries of the rally concerned. - 7.3.9 Which does not take part in a Championship event it has nominated will be fined the amount of the registration fee and must pay each nominated event organiser the due entry fee per event missed and will be excluded from the classification of the Championship.

-8. FIA SUPPORT CHAMPIONSHIPS (FIA PRODUCTION CAR WORLD RALLY CHAMPIONSHIP, FIA SUPER 2000 WORLD RALLY CHAMPIONSHIP)
+8. FIA SUPPORT CHAMPIONSHIPS (FIA WORLD RALLY CHAMPIONSHIP 2, FIA WORLD RALLY CHAMPIONSHIP 3)